Building Community, One Block at a Time

 Cupertino's Block Leader Program is the proud recipient of the National League of Cities’ NBC/LEO 2015 City Cultural Diversity Award and the League of California Cities 2010 Helen Putnam Award for Enhancing Public Trust, Ethics, and Community Involvement.

-17th Annual Block Leader Appreciation Celebrates Shining Work in Neighborhoods
+17th Annual Block Leader Appreciation Celebrates Shining Work

 New Block Leader Training